werdeil/deezer-flac-download/README.md

 A program to freely download Deezer FLAC files.
 Tested and working in October 2022.
 Verified to produce the same audio as other downloaders being used for files present on the internet.
 A paid Deezer account is required.

-The program also downloads cover art, and embeds it, as well as metadata tags, in the FLAC files.
+Note: The tool will now automatically fall back to downloading MP3 files when the FLAC format is not available for a given track.
+In that case the downloader will try `FLAC` first, then `MP3_320`, `MP3_256`, and finally `MP3_128`.
+When an The program downloads cover art and metadata tags: for MP3s it writes ID3v2 tags and embeds the cover image into the MP3 file, and for FLACs it embeds the cover art and metadata.

 ## Setup